eddiethedean/mock-spark/tests/TESTING_WITH_PYSPARK.md

 # Testing with PySpark

-This guide explains how to run tests with PySpark to establish a baseline for mock-spark behavior validation.
+This guide explains how to run tests with PySpark to establish a baseline for sparkless behavior validation.

 ## Overview

-The unified test infrastructure allows you to run the same tests with either mock-spark or PySpark, enabling direct comparison and baseline validation.
-PySpark results serve as the authoritative source of truth for how mock-spark should behave.
+The unified test infrastructure allows you to run the same tests with either sparkless or PySpark, enabling direct comparison and baseline validation.
+PySpark results serve as the authoritative source of truth for how sparkless should behave.

 ## Quick Start